GreptimeTeam/greptimedb/docs/rfcs/2023-03-08-region-fault-tolerance.md

 Region Failover largely relies on remote WAL, aka "[Bunshin](https://github.com/GreptimeTeam/bunshin)".
 I'm not including any of the details of it in this RFC, let's just assume we already have it.

 In general, region failover is fairly simple.
 Once Metasrv decides to do failover upon some regions, it first chooses one or more Datanodes to hold the failed region.
 This can be done easily, as the Metasrv already has the whole picture of Datanodes: it knows which Datanode has the minimum regions, what Datanode historically had the lowest CPU usage and IO rate, and how the Datanodes are assigned to tenants, among other information that can all help the Metasrv choose the most suitable Datanodes.
 Let's call these chosen Datanodes as "candidates".

+> The strategy to choose the most suitable candidates required careful design, but it's another RFC.

 Then, Metasrv sets the states of these failed regions as "passive".
 We should add a field to `Region`: